jenkinsci/filesystem-list-parameter-plugin/README.md

 # Change Log

+##### Version 0.1.0 (soon)

+-   Enable allowed base dirs feature - not allowed paths will not return objects from filesystem.
+  - The allowed base dirs check **is enabled**

+##### Version 0.0.15 (November 11, 2024)

+- Add allowed base dirs feature:
+  - Create a list of base dirs configured in manage/configure page.
+  - The path within the plugin's job config will be checked against the allowed base dirs list.
+  - Default is userContent directory for built-in or nodes
+- The feature will be enabled.
+  - Allowed base dirs can be configured.
+  - The allowed base dirs check **is disabled** until next minor version is released.
+  - An administrative monitor is activated as reminder to configure allowed base dirs.

 ##### Version 0.0.14 (September 19, 2024)

 -   Job DSL issue [JENKINS-73698](https://issues.jenkins.io/browse/JENKINS-73698)

 ##### Version 0.0.13 (September 12, 2024)

 -   Small bugfix - Node Name parameter not stored in Freestyle jobs [JENKINS-73698](https://issues.jenkins.io/browse/JENKINS-73698)